In this article, you will find the step-by-step to configure your mobile phone to access a Hikvision DVR remotely (from the Internet).

 This process is not only for DVRs, it also works with IP cameras, so you can also learn how to configure Hikvision IP camera on mobile.
 Just keep reading...

 The steps to access a Hikvision DVR from a mobile are very simple.
-Just install the iVMS-4500 App in the mobile, click the Hik-connect button to create an account and finally add the DVR by pointing the mobile camera to the DVR QR Code.
+Just install the iVMS-4500 App in the mobile phone, click the Hik-connect button to create an account and finally add the DVR by pointing the mobile camera to the DVR QR Code.
+This process is very simple and work for Hikvision remote view.

 The step-by-step process